BarisAlbayrakIEEE/lock_free/README.md

 ### 2.1.5.
 Progress <a id='sec215'></a>
-The **queue of liblfds library** is based on **Dmitry Vyukov's** lock-free queue but is not lock-free as is discussed in this [thread](https://stackoverflow.com/a/54755605).
+The **queue of liblfds library** is based on **Dmitry Vyukov's** lock-free queue but is not lock-free as discussed in this [thread](https://stackoverflow.com/a/54755605).

 The liblfds queue blocks the head and tail pointers and the associated threads until the ticket requirement defined by **FULL** and **EMPTY** rules is satisfied.